Last updated on .

 Karaköy Square

-Karaköy Square (Karaköy Meydanı) is a bustling area linking the Galata Bridge to Beyoğlu.
+Karaköy Square (Karaköy Meydanı) is a bustling area linking the Galata Bridge to the rest of Beyoğlu.
 The square is always busy and full of traffic.

 Karaköy Square in Karaköy, Istanbul, Turkey